Digital transformation definitions vary across sectors.

 The rapid development and ever-changing landscape leaves no time for organisations to be complacent when it comes to meeting client demands.
 There are solutions that help organisations increase agility and innovation.

 One of the biggest winners for organisations is the real-time feedback and ability to adapt to market changes, enabling them to identify needs and wants almost immediately.
-This gives them the capability to adapt products and services to a dynamic changing consumer driven market.
+This gives them the capability to adapt products and services to a dynamic, rapidly changing consumer-driven market.

 By using technology to understand customer insights organisations can make informed choices based on accurate real-time feedback.
 Social collaboration tools help businesses make faster decisions concerning product and service innovations making it even easier to achieve the cocreation of new products.